Bath County is at

 healing springs.

-Sports enthusiasts will appreciate our three
+Sports enthusiasts will appreciate our two

 championship golf courses, horseback and carriage rides, a